x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/supportability-matrix.md

 > [!IMPORTANT]
 > Versions of the .NET Framework that aren't listed in the tables below are not supported on any version of Exchange.
 This includes minor and patch-level releases of the .NET Framework.
 >
-> If you are upgrading Exchange Server from an unsupported CU to the current CU and no intermediate CU's are available, you should first upgrade to the latest version of .NET that's supported by your version of Exchange Server and then immediately upgrade to the current CU.
+> If you are upgrading Exchange Server from an unsupported CU to the current CU and no intermediate CUs are available, you should first upgrade to the latest version of .NET that's supported by your version of Exchange Server and then immediately upgrade to the current CU.
 This method doesn't replace the need to keep your Exchange servers up to date and on the latest supported CU.
 Microsoft makes no claim that an upgrade failure will not occur using this method, which may result in the need to contact Microsoft Support Services.

 ### Exchange 2019